5 Tips on How to Score a 9 for GCSE Science

 Tip#3: Practise Exam Questions

-Practising exam questions is not just about giving the correct answer to a question.
-Pay attention to the marking schemes and command words as they’ll tell you what the examiner is looking for.
+Practising exam questions is about more than just giving the correct answer.
+Pay attention to the marking schemes and command words; they’ll tell you what the examiner is looking for.
 Additionally, pay attention to the patterns of questions in all your science exam practices.
 You’ll notice some similar questions keep surfacing along with similar marking schemes.
-These are hints to pay attention to and how you should practise answering your questions.
-Another important aspect to take note of when practising exam questions is ‘time’.
-Knowing how long you are meant to spend on a question and its corresponding mark provides a good practice ratio to the actual GCSE Science exams.
+These are hints to pay attention to and how to practise answering your questions.
+Another important aspect to note when practising exam questions is ‘time’.
+Knowing how long you will spend on a question and its corresponding mark provides a good practice ratio to the actual GCSE Science exams.
 So, be sure to practise timed exams!

 For easy reference before your exams, a summarised revision guide is a useful method to help refresh your thought process.
 The best way to utilise this method is to create a one-page guide including only useful terminologies and formulas that are necessary for the topic.
 This could also come in the form of a cue card to highlight diagrams, methodologies, and processes.
 Utilising equation flashcards with cues on the front and answers on the back are not only useful for personal science revision but can also be made into games with your classmates (or siblings) where you can test each other’s quick knowledge using the cards.